-Full-time and part-time employees are eligible for paid holidays immediately upon hire.
+Full-time and part-time (non-seasonal) employees are eligible for paid holidays immediately upon hire.

 Exempt employees will receive holiday pay in compliance with state and federal wage and hour laws.
-Part-time employees are eligible for holiday pay in proportion to the number of hours they normally are scheduled to work per day.
+Part-time employees are eligible for holiday pay according to the average of the hours worked on that day of the week for the previous 12 weeks.